bkrem/msc-thesis/DRAFT.md

 _(placement?)_
 This project began as an attempt to address this phenomenon of student disengagement and, over time, developed into a wholly larger investigation of whether it is possible to utilise blockchain technology not just to form a network of re-engaged students, but as a tool for the verification of group-based work at large.
 _(/placement?)_
-The major goals of the project are thus twofold: in a broader sense, to demonstrate how the properties of a blockchain can be leveraged in a social, communal context, rather than the financial contexts they are usually applied to, and more concretely, to create a free, open & extensible platform for students of all ages to re-engage with their peers in a productive, educational manner, underpinned by a model of motivation which rewards collaborative work as a team.
+The major goals of the project are thus twofold: in a broader sense, to demonstrate how the properties of a blockchain can be leveraged in a social, communal context, rather than the financial contexts they are usually applied to, and more concretely, to create a free, open and extensible platform for students of all ages to re-engage with their peers in a productive, educational manner, underpinned by a model of motivation which rewards collaborative work as a team.

 Working from this technological and philosophical objective, respectively, the following specific goals for the project were established:
 - Create a public API - built on a NodeJS server - to interface between users and a blockchain, independent of a chosen client-side implementation.
 - _/Offer a straightforward upload functionality to the blockchain for task-related files via said NodeJS server./_
 - Provide an iOS client-side app for basic task/user/team management to provide maximum accessibility and familiarity for users.
-- Establish a basic deployment of at least 4 distributed validator nodes to provide a true proof-of-stake consensus mechanism [**define**] for the platform.
+- Establish a basic deployment of at least 4 distributed validator nodes to provide a true proof-of-stake consensus mechanism _[REF]()_ for the platform.

 ## 1.3 Personal Aims
 **TODO: Blurb**
-- Learn how to write smart contracts (Solidity)
-- Gain hands-on familiarity with blockchain technology (in this case proof-of-stake), and how a chain is set up, run & maintained proficiently
+*Talk about following the bitcoin movement since before I even started coding.*
-- Experiment with native dev via React Native after using React and Cordova heavily previously, to provide the simplest but powerful UX possible for a complex backend
+*Maybe talk about Golang-Docker relationship and how this initially piqued my interest in Docker* Choice to use React Native after using React and Cordova heavily previously, to provide the simplest but powerful UX possible for a complex backend.

+- Gain familiarity with native app development by utilising existing JavaScript knowledge via React Native _[REF]()_.
+- Learn how to write smart contracts in Solidity _[REF]()_ that are useful in the context of the project and for existing platforms such as Ethereum _[REF]()_.
+- Implementing a form of blockchain technology (in this case proof-of-stake), by learning how to set up, run & maintain a a blockchain proficiently.
+- Gain a fundamental understanding of Docker _[REF]()_ and how it leverages _"containerisation"_ to provide ease of environment deployment.

 ## 1.4 Project Management